 Kopisanangan mean Welcome or Hello in Dusun language.

-Chanteek Borneo Indigenous Museum is a private mini museum, dedicated itself to provide a visitor-friendly learning experience on Sabah’s general culture.
+Chanteek Borneo Indigenous Museum is a mini museum, dedicated itself to provide a visitor-friendly learning experience on Sabah’s general culture.

 The museum was established in 2014, displaying more than 300 Barbie-alike dolls, dressed in variety traditional costumes; and other miniature object to showcase the uniqueness of Bornean’s culture and lifestyle.